 On the other hand, you might also need to explain that smiling at your child and talking to him doesn’t always mean that the other person is romantically interested.
 The person might just be being friendly.

-Visual supports, such as photos or drawings showing how people might behave when they’re not interested, are a good idea too.
-The images might include people looking, moving or turning away, folding arms or not answering when your child talks to them.
+Visual supports are a good idea too.
+These might include photos or drawings showing how people might behave when they’re not interested.
+The images might be of people looking, moving or turning away, folding arms or not answering when your child talks to them.

 You can also talk to your child about how other people might interpret her behaviour.
 For example, if she smiles and is very friendly towards someone, that person might think she has romantic feelings.